giliomaz/fibonacci-service-spring-boot/README.md

 This section describes how to create the development environment that was originally used for this project.

+*NOTE:* These instructions were performed on a fresh Ubuntu 14.04 LTS Desktop installation.

 *NOTE:* All installation defaults were used unless otherwise noted.

-*NOTE:* All other versions of these applications were un-installed prior to the stated version being installed.

-*NOTE:* These instructions were performed on a fresh Ubuntu 14.04 LTS Desktop installation.

  - Install [JDK 7 u55](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
     - Follow the instructions at: http://askubuntu.com/questions/56104